If this is an emergency, please click here. Appointments are not necessary for emergency services.

 2. Please call us at your chosen facility to schedule an appointment.
 Our Client Service Coordinators (CSCs) will help you find the best date and time for your appointment and answer any questions you may have.
-If necessary, they will also help obtain your pets medical record from your primary veterinarian, if you have one.
+If necessary, they will also help obtain your pet’s medical record from your primary veterinarian, if you have one.

 3. Items to Bring

-- Your pet’s medical records to include any x-rays/radiographs and labwork.
+Your pet’s medical records to include any x-rays/radiographs and labwork.
 You may have your primary veterinarian fax these to us ahead of your appointment.

-- Medication that your pet is–or was–taking and your pharmacy’s name and phone number.
+Medication, in its original container, that your pet is–or was–taking and your pharmacy’s name and phone number.
 It is helpful for us to double check doses and types of medications with your medical records.

-- Please bring any special diet needs if your pet may be spending the night.
+Please bring any special diet needs if your pet may be spending the night.
 This might occur if scheduled for surgery or other diagnostics and therapies requiring hospitalization.
 We may also want to adjust feeding instructions for very young animals, certain toy breeds, and patients on certain medications for the heart or for seizures.
 You can check in with us or with your family veterinarian if your pet falls into one of these groups.

-- Please bring any supplements you routinely give to your pet.
+Please bring any supplements you routinely give to your pet.

-- Write down your concerns, questions and observations of your pet, to bring with you to your appointment.
+Write down your concerns, questions and observations of your pet, to bring with you to your appointment.

 5. At time of appointment

 Our CSCs will greet you upon arrival.
 If you need assistance with bringing your pet into the facility, please check in at the front desk first and we will assist you with bringing your pet in from your vehicle.
 We ask that you have your dog either leashed or in a carrier while waiting in the lobby and all cats must be in a carrier.
 This is for the safety of all of the patients and clients.

-- You and your pet will be greeted by one of our clinical staff members to discuss and obtain information and bring you to an exam room prior to meeting with the doctor.
+You and your pet will be greeted by one of our clinical staff members to discuss and obtain information and bring you to an exam room prior to meeting with the doctor.

-- If this is your initial visit, the doctor will answer your questions and provide options and a recommended course of treatment, taking into consideration what you would like to do for your pet.
+If this is your initial visit, the doctor will answer your questions and provide options and a recommended course of treatment, taking into consideration what you would like to do for your pet.

-- An initial payment is required at the time of patient admission.
+We will present you with a treatment plan and an estimate for your pet’s care.
+We will ask you to approve and sign the estimate before we start treatment.
+An initial payment is required at the time of patient admission.
 The initial payment will be the low end of the estimate of services.

-- Payment in full is required when your pet is released.
+Payment in full is required when your pet is released.

-- We accept 3rd party payment through Care Credit.
+We accept 3rd party payment through Care Credit.
 For your convenience, you may apply directly at www.carecredit.com.

 We also accept pet insurance.
 Please bring in your claim form with your visit and we will be happy to fill that out for you.